ddev/ddev/docs/users/extend/in-container-configuration.md

 Usage examples:

 * If you use git inside the container, you may want to copy your ~/.gitconfig into ~/.ddev/homeadditions or the project's .ddev/homeadditions so that use of git inside the container will use your regular username and email, etc.
+* If you need to add a script or other executable component into the project, you can put it in the `bin` directory and `~/bin/<script` will be created inside the container and $HOME/bin will be added first in the $PATH.
+This is also useful for overriding standard scripts.
 * If you use private password-protected composer repositories with satis, for example, and use a global auth.json, you might want to `cp ~/.composer/auth.json into .ddev/homeadditions/.composer/auth.json`, but be careful that you exclude it from checking using a .gitignore or equivalent.
 * Some people have specific configuration needs for their .ssh/config.
 If you provide your own .ssh/config though, please make sure it includes these lines: